PauseAI/pauseai-website/src/posts/risks.md

 ### Suffering lock-in risks

 It is possible that once automation at higher degrees starts happening, regardless if there is just one or multiple powerful AIs, the values of those systems would not be able to be changed, and the automation would continue until the end of the universe, throughout the reachable galaxies.
-Arguably, the worst scenarios that those AIs could create would not be human extinction, but unescapable dystopias that would extend through all that spacetime.
+Arguably, the worst scenarios that those AIs could create would not be human extinction, but inescapable dystopias that would extend through all that spacetime.

 Possible locked-in dystopias with lots of suffering are called _S-risks_ and include worlds in which sentient beings are enslaved and forced to do horrible things.
 Those beings could be humans, animals, digital people or any other alien species that the system could find in the cosmos.
 Given how difficult we think solving alignment completely is, how bad we humans treat each other sometimes, how bad we treat most animals, and how we treat present AIs, a future like that is maybe not as unlikely as we'd like.